A Local's Guide to the Best Street Food in Dhaka

 Halim—A Staple Bangladeshi Food

-We cannot discuss street food in Dhaka or Bangladeshi cuisine for that matter, without mentioning Halim.
+We cannot discuss street food in Dhaka or Bangladeshi cuisine for that matter, without mentioning Halim, a thick lentil soup.

 Paan—A Controversial Dhaka Food